 Keep this in mind as you contemplate bicycle types.
 Some are so focused that theyre really only suited to specific tasks.
 Others do more.
 But, if youre open to the possibility of buying two bikes, or starting with one and adding to your fleet later, youll stand the best chance of getting a great bike at the outset.

-You can test ride a lot of bicycles at bike shops.
+You can test ride a lot of bicycles at bike shops (sometimes shops have whats known as “demo” bikes reserved for longer rides—a nice option).
 Usually though, you end up riding up and down the street or possibly around a parking lot.
 Thats better than no test ride at all.
 But Id like to paint a clearer picture of what its like to ride different two-wheelers.
 Come along as I take a few for a ride.

 Road Racing Bike